remintz/install-docker/README.md

 # install-docker
-Script to install Docker on a Debian server on Ligthsail
+Script to install Docker and Docker Compose on a Debian 9 server on Ligthsail

-It runs on Debian Jessie Linux.

 Suggestion: create the smallest AWS Lightsail instance and run the following commands: